 - You suffered an injury because of this breach.

 To see whether you may be eligible to pursue a personal injury claim as a cyclist, you can contact our advisors.
-They could also help answer any questions you may have, such as, ‘What is the average compensation for being knocked off your bike in a road traffic accident?’.
+They could also help answer any questions you may have.

 There are various injuries you could suffer if you are knocked off your bike.
 These include: